-The first subject was one that I have yet to crack thoroughly..the Onion Bhaji ….much loved UK Indian restaurant starter, derided and misunderstood in India but essential to the British curry-lover!
+The first subject I worked on was one that I still have yet to crack thoroughly..the Onion Bhaji ….much loved UK Indian restaurant starter, derided and misunderstood in India but essential to the British curry-lover!

 I worked at the Hogsback Brewery and copied the equipment in miniature at home.
 I took malted barley as my wages……….